History of USA Football in Timeline

 At the end of 2024, USA Football Managing Director, High Performance and National Teams, Eric Mayes was elected to serve as IFAF’s General Secretary.

-In Fall 2024, USA Football announced the expansion of the NTDP for its 2025 cycle to provide more opportunities for athletes to develop alongside and compete against the nation’s best flag football players.
+In 2024, USA Football announced the expansion of the NTDP for its 2025 cycle.
+This expansion aims to provide more opportunities for athletes to develop and compete in flag football, aligning with the sport's growth and the U.S. National Team's gold medal tradition.

 In March 2025, the documentary film “Champions Rising: USA Football’s National Team” was released.
-The film profiles the National Teams' journey from training camp to gold medals in Finland.
+The film profiles the journey of the National Teams from training camp to winning gold medals in Finland and offers a behind-the-scenes look at flag football.

 Loading Video...